Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 Licence type VASP registration (not a discretionary licence) under the Act on Reporting and Using Specified Financial Transaction Information (the 'FTRA'/AML Reporting Act, amended effective 25 Mar 2021), which requires: (1) ISMS certification from KISA (Korea Internet & Security Agency); (2) for KRW fiat on/off-ramp services, a bank-issued real-name verified account; plus fit-and-proper/AML program requirements.
 Layered on top since 19 July 2024 is the Act on the Protection of Virtual Asset Users (VAUPA), which adds customer-asset segregation, insurance/reserve, and market-abuse rules but does not replace the underlying FTRA registration.

 Digital Asset Business licence under the Emergency Decree on Digital Asset Businesses B.E.
 2561 (2018), as amended (most significantly by an April 2025 amendment extending extraterritorial scope).
-Distinct categories: Digital Asset Exchange, Digital Asset Broker, Digital Asset Dealer, ICO Portal, and Digital Asset Fund Manager, each with its own capital tier and asset-keeping vs. non-asset-keeping sub-conditions.
+Categories, each with its own capital tier: Digital Asset Exchange, Digital Asset Broker, Digital Asset Dealer, ICO Portal, Digital Asset Fund Manager, Digital Asset Advisory Service and Digital Asset Custodial Wallet Provider.

 Regulator Financial Services Commission (FSC), Korea's top financial policymaker; Korea Financial Intelligence Unit (KoFIU, also referred to as FIU), an FSC-subordinate unit established 2001 under the FTRA that receives and processes VASP registrations and AML reporting; day-to-day supervision/inspection is delegated to the Financial Supervisory Service (FSS), which set up dedicated Virtual Asset Supervision/Investigation bureaus (announced 29 Nov 2023).
 FSC retains final sanctioning authority.